microsoft/semantic-kernel/FEATURE_PARITY.md

 Love the prompt templates!
 Have tried some basic prompts, prompts w/ vars, and prompts that call native functions.
 Seems to be working.

 **NOTE:** this module definitely needs some good tests.
-I could see some subtle errors sneaking into the prompt tokenization/rendering code here.
+There can be see some subtle errors sneaking into the prompt tokenization/rendering code here.

 ### `./text` (TODO: nothing yet)